andyeske/How-to-CAD-Inventor/README.md

 * Learning how to create parameters and equations.
 * Creating configurations of the same model.

-**Session Activity:** Using the tools learned on Session 6, we’ll design a variety of items, including:
+**Session Activity:** Using the tools learned on Session 6, we’ll design two objects, namely:
 * An airplane [economy seat](https://prd-sc102-cdn.rtx.com/-/media/ca/product-assets/marketing/0-9/1/1703-be-777-aspire-cam1-b-1920x1080.jpg?rev=0e2abb1805e248d5af40a8876fc3243d) (and its associated multiple configurations)!

 **Session Recordings:**